iapucp/chana-library/docs/quickstart.rst

    the lemma of a Shipibo word.
 3. We then create an instance of the Shipibo NER and use it to get the NER tags of a Shipibo sentence.
-3. Next we create an instance of the Shipibo Pos-Tagger and use it to get the pos-tags of a Shipibo sentence.
+4. Next we create an instance of the Shipibo Pos-Tagger and use it to get the pos-tags of a Shipibo sentence.
-3. Finally we use the syllabify function of the Shipibo Syllabificator in order to get the syllables of a Shipibo word.
+5. Finally we use the syllabify function of the Shipibo Syllabificator in order to get the syllables of a Shipibo word.

-Just save it as :file:`test.py` or something similar, to start using the chana tools in a similar way.
+Just save it as :file:`test.py` or something similar, to start using the chana tools with your own input.